moezzie/nginx-portable/README.md

 ==============

 nginx-portable is a portable version of the nginx web server for linux.
-At this point in time the package only contains nginx-1.4.6, so no fastcgi and mysql just yet.
+At this point in time the package only contains nginx-1.8.0 or nginx-1.9.4 with the --latest flag; so no fastcgi and mysql just yet.

 #### About nginx